Ian-Hudis/KEBOT/README.md

 # KEBOT
 This was an early beta I made for viewing SQL data for my company.
-This was to automate reports in an easy to use way.
+This was to automate reports in an easy-to-use way.

 To launch:

-Go to the application file and click on KEBOT.exe.
+Go to the application file and click on KEBOT.application.
 The Application will download.

 For it to work, it has to have access to the SQL database.